Q'orianka Kilcher: Personal life

-Q'orianka has two brothers, Kainoa and Xihuaru Kilcher, both of whom work as actors and stunt performers.
-Her first cousin once removed is Jewel, the singer.
+Kilcher has two brothers, Kainoa and Xihuaru Kilcher, both of whom work as actors and stunt performers.
+Her first cousin once removed is the singer Jewel.

-Her mother Saskia Kilcher is the daughter of Ray "Pirate" Genet, a Swiss-born mountaineer who later immigrated to the United States, and Wurtilla Dora "Wurzy" Kilcher, who was born in Alaska to Swiss immigrant parents.
-Q'orianka's great-grandfather was Yule F. Kilcher; he was elected as a member of the Alaska Senate and served as a delegate to the Alaskan constitutional conference.
+Her mother Saskia Kilcher is the daughter of Ray "Pirate" Genet, a Swiss mountaineer who later immigrated to the United States, and Wurtilla Dora "Wurzy" Kilcher, who was born in Alaska to Swiss immigrant parents.
+Kilcher's great-grandfather was Yule F. Kilcher, a member of the Alaska Senate and delegate to the Alaskan constitutional conference.